 The boundary treatment on the inner boundary surface is a challenge:

 The boundary is sub-Alfvénic, thus the numerical inconsistency will arise unless

 the adequate treatment is imposed there.

-both the basic MHD equations and the imposed boundary constraints.
+both characteristic nature of the basic MHD equations and imposed boundary constraints.

 The closed field lines in the solar corona simulated with the measurement-based magnetic field data:

 The colors on the sphere represent the polarity of the measurement-based magnetic field data

 imposed as the boundary value; the blue and red represent the positive (outward) and negative

 (toward the Sun) magnetic field polarity, respectively.